gharveymn/small_vector/docs/README.md

     template <typename T, typename X, typename A> concept CopyInsertable;
     template <typename T, typename X, typename A> concept Erasable;

-    template <typename A, typename U> concept Allocator;
+    template <typename A, typename T> concept AllocatorFor;
+    template <typename A> concept Allocator;
   }

-  /// class used to calculate the default number of elements in inline storage using a heuristic template <typename Allocator>
+  /// A class used to calculate the default number of elements in inline storage using a heuristic. template <typename Allocator>
+  requires concepts::Allocator<Allocator>
   struct default_buffer_size;

   template <typename Allocator>